-1.83.
-(SDE: Consolidate Administrative Functions) For the current fiscal, any school district that has an average daily membership of less than 1,500 students, has been designated in Fiscal Watch, Caution or Emergency status, has a risk assessment of medium or high, has a school or is a district with an accreditation status of probation or denied, or has a school or schools that have been in improvement status for three years may be directed by the State Superintendent of Education to consolidate administrative and professional services with one or more school districts.
-Administrative and professional services may include, but are not limited to: finance, human resources, procurement, administrative functions, transportation and collaboration on increasing instructional offerings.
+1.77.
+(SDE: Consolidate Administrative Functions) For the current fiscal, any school district that has an average daily 13 membership of less than 1,500 students, has been designated in Fiscal Watch, Caution or Emergency status, has a risk assessment of 14 medium or high, has a school or is a district with an accreditation status of probation or denied, or has a school or schools that have 15 been in improvement status for three years may be directed by the State Superintendent of Education to consolidate administrative 16 and professional services with one or more school districts.
+Administrative and professional services may include, but are not limited 17 to: finance, human resources, procurement, administrative functions, transportation and collaboration on increasing instructional 18 offerings.
 The Superintendent shall notify a district in writing that they meet one or more of the criteria.
-The district then has thirty business days from receipt of the notification to deliver a plan to the The Superintendent must either Superintendent for her approval. approve or amend the plan within fifteen days.
+The district then has thirty 19 business days from receipt of the notification to deliver a plan to the Superintendent for her approval.
+The Superintendent must 20 either approve or amend the plan within fifteen days.
 Plans must be implemented within sixty days of approval.
-If a district fails to submit a plan, the Superintendent shall direct the consolidation of services with another school district and if the district fails to comply, the department shall withhold one percent of the district's EFA allocation until the district does comply.
+If a district fails to 21 submit a plan, the Superintendent shall direct the consolidation of services with another school district and if the district fails to 22 23 comply, the department shall withhold one percent of the district's EFA allocation until the district does comply.
 At that time, the EFA payments shall resume and any EFA funds withheld shall be allocated to the district.
+24

-1.85.
+1.78.
 (SDE: Exceptional Needs Sports Participation) A student who meets the definition of 'Exceptional needs child' in Section 12-6-3790 (A)(2) and the definition of 'Qualifying Student' in Section 12-6-3790 (A)(5) of the 1976 Code shall be eligible to participate in any sport offered at the public school for which the child is zoned to attend.

-1.87.
+1.79.
 (SDE: Teacher Salaries/SE Average) The projected Southeastern average teacher salary shall be the average of the average teachers' salaries of the southeastern states as projected by the Revenue and Fiscal Affairs Office.
-For the current school year, the Southeastern average teacher salary is projected to be \$53,426.
+For the current school year, the Southeastern average teacher salary is projected to be \$53,426 \$55,898.
 The General Assembly remains desirous of raising the average teacher salary in South Carolina through incremental increases over the next few years so as to make such equivalent to the national average teacher salary.

-Additionally, for the current fiscal year, a local school district board of trustees must increase the salary compensation for all eligible certified teachers employed by the district by no less than one year of experience credit using the district salary schedule utilized the prior fiscal year as the basis for providing the step.
+Additionally, for the current fiscal year, a local school district board of trustees must increase the salary compensation for all eligible certified teachers employed by the district by no less than one year of experience credit using at a minimum the district salary schedule utilized the prior fiscal year as the basis for providing the step.
 Application of this provision must be applied uniformly for all eligible certified teachers.
-For Fiscal Year 2021-22, the requirement that school districts maintain local salary supplements per teacher no less than their prior fiscal year level is suspended if additional State funds fill the gap.
+For Fiscal Year 2021-22 2022-23, the requirement that school districts must maintain local salary supplements per teacher no less than their prior fiscal year level is suspended if additional State funds fill the gap.